LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 usually done is that the :meth:`~crappy.inout.InOut.make_zero` method of the base class calculates the offset values, and the one of the child class sets these values on the hardware and resets the offsets on Crappy's side.
-This kind of implementation can be found in the :ref:`Labjack T7` or the :ref:`Comedi` InOuts.
+This kind of implementation can be found in the :ref:`Labjack T7 <crappy_docs/inouts:labjack t7>` or the :ref:`Comedi <crappy_docs/inouts:comedi>` InOuts.
 Check their code to see how it looks !
 There is also a very basic example of offsetting in the `examples on GitHub
 <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples/
 custom_objects>`_ where the method is overriden and the offsets are simply doubled.